PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 1. Attention - the core focus of this article.
 2. MLP - a shallow feedforward neural network.
 3. Normalizers and regularizers, like LayerNorm, dropout, and others.
-While important, we will omit these from all equations and descriptions for brevity, as they don't change our core explanations.
+While important, we omit these from all equations and descriptions for brevity, as they don't change our core explanations.

 **Columns as Residual Streams**